Skip to content

 return response({**catalog, "cache": "none"})

-2. Application cache (300 seconds): If the response cache expired but the app cache is still fresh, skip the database queries.
+2. Key/value cache (300s) -- if the response cache expired, skip the database queries.

-3. DB query cache (if enabled): Individual query results are cached even if the application cache missed.
+3. DB query cache -- individual query results are cached even when the key/value layer missed.

 12. Exercise: Cache an Expensive Product Listing Endpoint

-Build a product listing endpoint that uses caching at multiple levels.
+Build a product listing endpoint that caches at multiple levels.

 Requirements